AndrusAsumets/planetos-tryout/README.md

-# This is a source code of a dashboard for an UI/UX engineer post in PlanetOS.
+# This is a source code of a dashboard for an UI/UX engineer post in Planet OS.

 The project has been divided into two separate folders (front-end and back-end).
 The role of the front-end is visualize energy production coming through two separate API-s, and has been developed using React.js using a FLUX pattern (redux).
 In development mode it runs on WebPack and is served by Node.js's Express framework.
 For production use, it needs to be pre-built (there's introductions on how to do it on production tab under 'Installation' section).
 Back-end has been written in JavaScript and runs on Node.js, and is being served by Koa.js framework.

 The dashboard queries back-end for both power and voltage data as it crawls this link: http://pvoutput.org/intraday.jsp?id=6577&sid=7367 (A solar farm near Sandersdorf, Germany, that consists of 30 panels) in 10 second intervals.
-Secondly, it queries PlanetOS's api for cloud coverage and solar activity corresponding to the location with a 24hour resolution, and caches it into a file for the usage of front-end.
+Secondly, it queries Planet OS's api for cloud coverage and solar activity corresponding to the location with a 24hour resolution, and caches it into a file for the usage of front-end.
 After receiving data from the back-end it will is use it draw a grid for power and voltage and two separate graphs for cloud and solar data using d3.js's component for React.js.

 ### Installation (development)